crowdskout/profile/README.md

 # profile

 1. Download and install ChromeiQL
+2. `composer install`
-2. `php -S localhost:8000 graphql.php`
+3. `php -S localhost:8000 graphql.php`
-3. In ChromeiQL set http://localhost:8000 as the endpoint
+4. In ChromeiQL set http://localhost:8000 as the endpoint
-4. Currently, only the documentation work on the right side
+5. Currently, only the documentation work on the right side